How to perform a

 - Between buffers, rinse the electrode with distilled water and then with the next buffer.

-If you, for some reason, not want to rinse the pH electrode with the next buffer; Rinse the electrode with distilled water and gently blot it dry with a lint-free tissue.
+If you, for some reason, don't want to rinse the pH electrode with the next buffer; Rinse the electrode with distilled water and gently blot it dry with a lint-free tissue.
 Avoid rubbing or wiping the electrode bulb.

 - Repeat step 3 for the next buffer.